 - allowing your knees to adduct inwards

 - allowing the chest to collapse and the neck to bend forwards

 - poor mobility leading to alterations in movement

-It is common knowledge amongst the uneducated mind that if you have bad knee’s, avoid squatting.
-In most cases this is totally WRONG!!!
-Not only is the squat not detrimental to the knees, it is the ideal exercise to rehabilitate and fix so many acute & chronic problems that arise here.
-For instance, many people suffer from patello-femoral pain (pain around the knee cap).
-The patella (knee cap) is dynamically controlled and stabilised mostly by the quadriceps (thigh) muscle and if the quadriceps are weak and imbalanced, then there is a high probability that dysfunction at the patello-femoral joint will occur.
-Squatting meanwhile, can help strengthen the quadriceps and stabilise the knee because it is the best exercise to activate this group of muscles.
+It is common knowledge amongst the uneducated mind that if you have bad knees, avoid squatting.
+In most cases, this is totally WRONG!!!
+Not only is the squat not detrimental to the knees, but it is also the ideal exercise to rehabilitate and fix so many acute & chronic problems that arise here.
+For instance, many people suffer from patellofemoral pain (pain around the knee cap).
+The patella (knee cap) is dynamically controlled and stabilised mostly by the quadriceps (thigh) muscle and if the quadriceps are weak and imbalanced, then there is a high probability that dysfunction at the patellofemoral joint will occur.
+On the other hand, squatting can help strengthen the quadriceps and stabilise the knee because it is the best exercise to activate this group of muscles.
 This can help avoid loading in specific areas of the knee.